DevExpress-Examples/devextreme-datagrid-odata/README.md

 dotnet run
 ```

-The application starts at the following URL: `http://localhost:59183` .
+The application is available at the following URL: `http://localhost:59183` .

 ## Files to Review